andli/munin/README.md

 - Label and color for each side.
 - Time log file location

-Face colors can be configured in the `~/.munin/config.json` file.
+Face colors (and labels) can be configured via the tray Settings UI ("Settings…") or by editing `~/.munin/config.json` directly.
 The client automatically sends the configured colors to the device when connecting.
 Each face has a default color:

 - Face 1: Red (255,0,0)
 - Face 2: Green (0,255,0)